An Interview with Scott Wilson of "Departures" and "Descending" - Canadian Travel Shows

 CM: And also do you need a fourth member of your crew?

-SW: I think now we're probably on a waiting list for run to like two or three hundred.
+SW: I think now we're probably on a waiting list for up to like two or three hundred.

 CM: Yeah, that's what I've figured.
 Ha ha!